deliarm/Python-Email/README.md

 ![image](https://user-images.githubusercontent.com/52977770/103324262-02122400-4a04-11eb-8cea-69b02483bfdc.png)

-If you would like to change the subject (aka header) of the email, you can do is in the script.
-You can also change the body of the email, however this is done in the 'message.txt' file .
+If you would like to change the subject (aka header) of the email you can do so in line 25 of the script.
+You can also change the body of the email in the 'message.txt' file .

 ### References